testcookbook/testcookbook.github.io/book/c/unit-test-with-cmocka.md

 **Instructions**

-Create a new file called “test.c”.
+Create a new file called *test.c*.
 This will be a simple src file to create a basic test.

 ```c
 #include <stdarg.h>